ACK alert management

 }

-4. Check the logs to verify that the required permissions are configured.
+4. Verify that alert permissions are configured.

 Enable default alert rules